 Shares in RBS rose in early trading today after chancellor Philip Hammond warned the government's stake in the lender may be sold at a loss.

-Completed distressed debt and bankruptcy restructuring activity totaled US$346.5 billion during 2016, a 121.4% increase from last year.
+Completed distressed debt and bankruptcy restructuring activity totaled US$70.1 billion during the first quarter of 2017, a 14.4% increase from the same period last year.

 Here's 10 ways fired employees got their revenge on their ex-bosses / former firms.

 Some of you might be surprised by this list.

 Bank analyst Mike Mayo outlines what he plans to ask Citi management at the company's annual stockholders' meeting on April 25th.